This is one narrative none of us can be excluded from.

 Feb.
-11, 2016: After all that hard work and mutual respect and saying really nice things about Taylor's music and what she's accomplished, Kanye had to ruin it all away with one line on The Life of Pablo: "I feel like me and Taylor might still have sex / Why?
-I made that b**ch famous," he raps on "Famous."
+11, 2016: After all that hard work and mutual respect and saying really nice things about Taylor's music and what she's accomplished, Kanye had to ruin it with one line on The Life of Pablo song "Famous."

 At the time, Taylor's rep said in a statement that the singer "cautioned [Kanye] about releasing a song with such a strong misogynistic message.
 Taylor was never made aware of the actual lyric, 'I made that b**ch famous.'"